Quick access:

 Presentation (25/100)

-- (2 pt) Sending the presentation to the supervisor on time
+- (2 pt) Sending the slides to the supervisor on time

 - (5 pt) Content: motivation, hypothesis, related work, methods, evaluation

-- (5 pt) Includes all related work papers (2 supporting papers)
+- (5 pt) Covering at least 2 related work papers

 - (3 pt) Time management